You win some, you CheckSum: New Kerberos delegation vulnerability discovered—attackers could impersonate, escalate privileges and stay hidden

 Kerberos has been trusted for decades as the backbone of enterprise authentication.
 However, even the most well-architected security protocols can be quietly undermined and exploited.
 So, what should security teams do?

-If you’re attending Black Hat in London, we’ll take you through it all:
+If you attended Black Hat in London, we went through it all:

 Interested in staying in touch and keeping up with our research?
-Connect with the presenter on LinkedIn to follow for more.
+Connect with the researcher on LinkedIn to follow for more.

 Eliran is a security researcher and IT specialist on the Silverfort Research Team with a specific interest in network and authentication protocols, especially Kerberos.
 He loves challenges like CTFs and diving into deep protocol study.
 He has an extensive background as a network and system engineer at Cisco for 10+ years and has always enjoyed taking systems apart and putting them back together again.